India's COVID tally passes 25 mln; cyclone complicates efforts in Modi's state | Health

 India's total caseload since the virus first struck over a year ago, stands at 25.23 million, while the death toll is at 278,719, according to health ministry data.
 Prime Minister Narendra Modi's home state of Gujarat had suffered a 30% increase in infections since May 2, while the total number of vaccinations administered in the state last week was just 1.1 million - half the total of a month earlier.

 The storm complicated efforts to tackle the coronavirus in the state as vaccinations were suspended for two days, while hospitals awaited backup generators to keep power running and additional oxygen supplies.
-Gujarat Chief Minister Vijay Rupani said oxygen manufacturing and distribution were not disrupted.
-Out of the more than 1,400 hospitals designated for treating COVID-19, power failures were reported in 16, and restored in 12, while the remaining four moved to backup generators.
+But Aayush Oak, a top official in Amreli, the district hardest hit by the cyclone, said preparations had paid off.

+"We had already shifted COVID patients from areas closer to the coast to hospitals in other places three days back and did not need to shift a single patient more.
+There is no disruption of oxygen supply to any hospital," Oak said.
+Sunaina Tomar, energy secretary in Gujarat state, said 81 hospitals designated for coronavirus patients had faced disruption to power supplies, along with 16 other hospitals, and 19 oxygen refilling plants.

+"Power supply has been restored to 29 COVID hospitals, 12 other hospitals, and six oxygen units, and work to restore supply is going on at a war footing at other places," she said in a statement.
+'STRUGGLING' VACCINATION DRIVE

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)